Shreyasawalekar/Excel_AtliQ_Report/README.md

 Time Period: FY 2019 – 2021
 Scope: Global — covers markets across Asia, Europe, America, and Oceania Total 2021 Revenue: ₹598.9 Million

+🛠️ Skills & Techniques Used

+Data Modeling — Built relationships across customers, markets, regions, and time periods for flexible analysis.
+DAX Measures — Custom measures for net sales, YoY growth, and target variance.
+ETL with Power Query — Cleaned and transformed raw data before loading.

+📌 Key Insights

+1. Amazon and AtliQ Exclusive are among the top-performing customers in 2021.
+2. India leads in absolute net sales volume at ₹161M+ in 2021.
+3. All tracked markets fell short of their 2021 sales targets, with Poland showing the highest negative variance (-18.1%)